Restraint and Seclusion - Enclosure Beds, Side Rails and Mitts

 Hand mitts would be considered a restraint if:

-1) The mitts are pinned or otherwise attached to the bed/bedding or wrist restraints are used in conjunction, and/or
+- The mitts are pinned or otherwise attached to the bed/bedding or are used in conjunction with wrist restraints and/or

-2) The mitts are applied so tightly that the patient's hands or finger are immobilized, and/or
+- The mitts are applied so tightly that the patient's hands or fingers are immobilized, and/or

-4) The mitts cannot be easily removed intentionally by the patient in the same manner it was applied by staff considering the patient's physical condition and ability to accomplish the objective.
+- The mitts cannot be easily removed intentionally by the patient in the same manner they were applied by staff considering the patient's physical condition and ability to accomplish the objective.

-If the mitts meet any of the above criteria, it would be considered a restraint.
+If the mitts meet any of the above criteria, they would be considered a restraint.

 Manual: